 The principal campuses (Central, Anchieta, Guajara and Ofra) of this learning institution are located in the city of La Laguna, although it also has other centres scattered throughout Santa Cruz de Tenerife.
-In these centres, as of the academic year 2014/ 2015 (the most recent year for which full data is available), the university homes 20,442 students who are pursuing both undergraduate and postgraduate courses, 1,606 professors and 817 administrative and service personnel.
+In these centres, the university homes almost 20,000 students who are pursuing both undergraduate and postgraduate courses, 1,635 professors and 797 administrative and service personnel.

 San Cristóbal de La Laguna is a municipality located in the northeast of Tenerife in the province of Santa Cruz de Tenerife.
 Tenerife is one of seven Canary Islands (Spain) that measures 102.05 km2.